sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-build-a-contract-tx.md

 ## Heads up

 Please be aware that each of these tx builders should only create an unsigned transaction.
-In other words, you are not required to supply input unlocking scripts by using the `tx.setInputScript` method.
 The framework will automatically process it.

 Also, please be aware that your customized tx builder must always deliver a transaction that adheres to your public `@method`'s logic, i.e., making all assertions executed in it pass.